justinehergenrader/Hello-World/README.md

 *Hello World - My First Repository*

 ## Description
 I practiced using GitHub by creating this first repository.
-This section should usually be a couple of paragraphs when actually using this.
+Usually, this section would be a couple of paragraphs when actually using this.

 ## Tools Used
 All programming languages and tools used in the project.
-Could include Python, SQL, Excel, Power BI, Tableau, websites, and more.
+Examples: Python, SQL, Excel, Power BI, Tableau, websites, and more.

 ## Files Used
-If any data files got used
+If any data files got used...
 List filenames if so...
 Where I got them...
 What is contained within the data files?